lambdaclass/lambda_ethereum_rust/crates/vm/levm/docs/faq.md

 On the other hand, the EVM specification requires all addresses to be in `U256`.
 Therefore, every opcode treats its arguments as `U256` values.
 The problem arises in the opcodes that need to acess a specific index on a data structure (e.g. `CALLDATA`, `CODECOPY`, `EXTCODECOPY`, etc).
 These operands receive offsets and indexes in `U256`, but the data structure they have to access (e.g. `Memory` or  `Calldata`) **require a `usize`**.
 Therefore, those paramenters need to be cast from `U256` to `usize`.
-The problem is, `U256`'s representation ranger is larger than `usize`'s; so not all numbers can be successfuly cast.
+The problem is, `U256`'s representation range is larger than `usize`'s; so not all numbers can be successfuly cast.
 In these cases, special attention is needed.

 The main way to deal with these cases (at least, at the time of writing) is to **cast the value only when you know it can fit**.
 Before casting to `usize`, we compare the size of the index in `U256` with the length of the datastructure it wants to access.
 Here's an example from the `EXTCODECOPY` opcode (NOTE: the code snippet is a simplified/altered version to demonstrate this pattern.
 The actual implementation is fairly different):